Adam Hinshelwood: Brighton & Hove Albion

 Hinshelwood was born in Oxford and joined Brighton & Hove Albion as a trainee.
 He turned professional in August 2002, while his uncle, Martin Hinshelwood was Brighton manager.
 He made his league debut on 10 August 2002 in a 3–1 victory away to Burnley, picking up man-of-the-match honours from the sports press.
 He made more than 40 appearances in the Championship for Brighton over the next couple of seasons, playing so well that he was selected for the England U21 squad for games against Wales and Azerbaijan in October 2004.

-Shortly after this call up, he was about to receive a letter from the F.A. informing him that he was being considered for the Toulon Tournament in the summer of 2005, when the results of a scan showed that he had ruptured his ACL.
+Shortly after this call up, he was about to receive a letter from the FA informing him that he was being considered for the Toulon Tournament in the summer of 2005, when the results of a scan showed that he had ruptured his ACL.
 Returning from this injury in the 2006–07 season, Hinshelwood even captained the Brighton side, becoming one of the youngest captains in club history.
-A second ACL surgery was followed by two more minor surgeries to repair surface damage.
+A second ACL operation was followed by two more minor procedures to repair surface damage.
 Upon his return from rehabilitation, Hinshelwood was loaned to Lewes, where he helped the struggling Conference team win three of the five games in which he played, his form prompting Brighton to recall him early from his loan spell.

 It was announced on 12 May 2009, that Hinshelwood would be leaving Brighton after the expiration of his contract at the end of June 2009.

 Aldershot Town

-Hinshelwood signed for Aldershot Town on 28 July 2009 on a one-year deal.
-On 6 August Aldershot Town manager Gary Waddock announced that Hinshelwood would be the captain for the 2009–10 season.
+Hinshelwood signed for Aldershot Town on 28 July 2009 on a one-year deal, and on 6 August Aldershot manager Gary Waddock announced that Hinshelwood would be the captain for the 2009–10 season.